UNMANNED SURFACE VEHICLES

 12/05/2026

-Research on systems related to mobile robotics, such as control, dynamics, navigation, and other areas, is often accompanied by the development of test platforms, which also constitute a class of mobile robots.
+Research into systems related to mobile robotics (e.g., control, dynamics, navigation, etc.) is often accompanied by the development of test platforms, which also constitute a class of mobile robots.

-With the aim of establishing expertise in the field of unmanned underwater vehicles, LVNT began research on control architectures and navigation systems for this type of mobile robot, using unmanned surface vehicles, known as USVs, as test platforms.
-This was the case for the “Poli-Maru I” (1998) and “Poli-Maru II” (2002) vehicles.
-The motivation, considering the long-term development of AUVs, was to reduce costs compared with submersible implementations.
+LVNT, aiming to establish expertise in the field of unmanned underwater vehicles, began research into control architectures and navigation systems for this type of mobile robot, using unmanned surface vehicles (USVs) as test platforms.
+This was the case with the “Poli-Maru I” (1998) and “Poli-Maru II” (2002) vehicles.
+The motivation, aiming at long-term AUV development, was cost reduction compared to submersible implementations.

-The “Poli-Maru II” USV introduced a more elaborate control architecture than that of “Poli-Maru I”.
-This architecture sought to incorporate the concept of agents, object-oriented programming, and real-time performance constraints.
+The USV “Poli-Maru II” introduced a more elaborate control architecture than “Poli-Maru I”.
+It sought to incorporate the concept of agents, object-oriented programming, and real-time performance constraints.

-After the preparation phase, which involved the investigation of systems similar to those used in AUVs, such as the ones mentioned above, the development of this class of vehicles itself began with the “AUV Pirajuba” project.
+After the preparation phase, investigating systems similar to those used in AUVs, as mentioned above, the actual development of this class of vehicles began with the “AUV Pirajuba” project.

-It should be emphasized, however, that unlike previous USVs, the Poli-Marú III trimaran is also intended for aquatic monitoring services, submerged soils, and port areas.
+It should be noted, however, that unlike previous USVs, the Poli-Marú III trimaran is also aimed at monitoring services for water, submerged soils, and port areas.

 Poli-Marú III